30 Weight Loss Tips from Jillian Michaels

 Sodas is hands down one of the worst beverages for you, says Jillian.
-“It'll put weight on you, dehydrate you, and deplete the minerals from your system,” she tells Health.
-If you get sick of plain ol’ water, fill up on sparkling water, detox water (which is a fancy name for water filled with sliced fruit), or unsweetened teas, a beverage known for its waist-whittling effects.
-Make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
+"It'll put weight on you, dehydrate you, and deplete the minerals from your system," she tells Prevention.
+If you get sick of plain ol' water, fill up on sparkling water, detox water (which is a fancy name for water filled with sliced fruit), or unsweetened teas, a beverage known for its waist-whittling effects.
+Make the most of the benefits of tea with The 7-Day Flat-Belly Tea Cleanse!
 Test panelists lost up to 10 pounds in one week!

 Try the 80/20 Rule

 "Make 80 percent of the food you eat healthy and take 20 percent of your daily calories and make them fun."
 Otherwise, you'll feel deprived and more tempted to go off the deep end," Jillian says.
 The key to success here, however, is to pick indulgent(ish) treats that aren't totally horrible for you.
 Opt for a cheeseburger, over a triple- patty burger, for example.
 If sweets are your weakness, opt for a healthy dessert instead of scarfing down an entire pint of Ben & Jerry.